“The Son of Man” by Charles L. O’Donnell

 And it came to pass that Jesus grew up with his brethren, and waxed strong, and waited upon the Lord for the time of his ministry to come.
 And he served under his father, and he spake not as other men, neither could he be taught; for he needed not that any man should teach him.
 And after many years, the hour of his ministry drew nigh.
 (Matthew 3:24–26 JST, emphasis added)

-2.^ According to Alan Millard, professor emeritus of Semitic languages, personal ownership of scripture scrolls among the Jews of ancient Palestine was probably only for the well-to-do.
+2.^ According to Alan Millard, professor emeritus of Semitic languages at the University of Liverpool, personal ownership of scripture scrolls among the Jews of ancient Palestine was probably only for the well-to-do.
 He estimates that a complete Hebrew Bible would occupy fifteen to twenty scrolls and cost about half a year’s wages—not exorbitant, but not cheap either.
-See the book Reading and Writing in the Time of Jesus (Sheffield Academic, 2000).
+See the book Reading and Writing in the Time of Jesus (Sheffield, UK: Sheffield Academic, 2000).